 HOST UK is a voluntary organisation which offers international students the opportunity to visit a UK home for a day, weekend or for a few days at Christmas.
 The purpose is to provide a unique experience of UK life as well as an opportunity for cultural exchange between the student and host.
-UWS students are not charged for HOST UK visits as the university will pay the administration fee on your behalf-you just have to pay your travel expenses.
+You will pay a small administration fee (which is partly subsidised by UWS on your first HOST visit) plus your travel expenses.
 You can specify how much you can commit to spending on your travel expenses and you would then be offered a visit within your budget.
 You can also apply for a visit with a friend.
 See www.hostuk.org for further information and to apply online.

 Look out for 'Discover Scotland' trips organised by UWS Student Services department, at the Scottish campuses.
 Trips are generally advertised on UWS social media and around campus.
 This is not only a good way to see some of the Scottish scenery and attractions but is also an opportunity to meet other students.
 Destinations include: Stirling Castle, Edinburgh, St Andrews and Loch Lomond.
+Tickets can be bought through the UWS online store .